 The Culture Collection of Algae at Goettingen University

-The Sammlung von Algenkulturen der Universität Göttingen (Culture Collection of Algae at Göttingen University, international acronym SAG), is a comprehensive biological resource centre of living culture material of microalgae and is among the three largest algal service collections in the world.
+The Sammlung von Algenkulturen der Universität Göttingen (Culture Collection of Algae at Göttingen University, international acronym SAG), is a comprehensive biological resource centre of living culture material of microalgae and is among the largest algal service collections in the world.

 - It is supporting the scientific, biotechnological and educational communities worldwide by its various services and curatorial roles.
 They include expert knowledge on the ex situ conservation, isolation as well as identification of microalgae.

 - About 2300 strains, representing almost all classes and phyla of eukaryotic algae as well as cyanobacteria and comprising more than 500 genera and 1400 named species, are available from the SAG.